A MIX OF EASE AND BURDEN: SEBI’s latest regulatory push redefines the role of DTs and issuers

 Regulatory reforms to ensure EoDB for Debenture Trustees are being discussed and implemented in phases since January, 2025.
 SEBI proposed amendments with respect to permissible activities of DTs, the manner of utilisation of Recovery Expense Fund, specified rights of DTs with corresponding obligations on issuers and introduction of a model debenture trust deed through a consultation paper (‘CP’) dated November 04, 2024, which were deliberated in its meeting held on December 18, 2024, and finally approved the revised proposals on June 18, 2025.

 In this article, we have discussed threadbare the regulatory changes approved in June 2025 and notified in October, 2025 by SEBI and actionables arising therefrom for issuers & DTs, pursuant to amendments made in SEBI (Debenture Trustee) Regulations, 1993 (‘DT Regulations’), SEBI (Issue and Listing of Non-Convertible Securities) Regulations, 2021 (‘NCS Regulations’) and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (‘LODR Regulations’) that become effective from October 27, 2025 for DT Regulations and LODR Regulations and October 28, 2025 for NCS Regulations.
+The 2nd tranche of amendments approved by SEBI are notified by three circulars issued on November 25, 2025 relating to terms and conditions for undertaking permissible activities by DTs (SEBI Circular 1), utilisation of Recover Expense Fund (SEBI Circular 2) and timelines for submission of details by issuers to DTs (SEBI Circular 3).

 Key issue:

 SEBI primarily governs DTs through DT Regulations, which presently do not restrict DTs to undertake any activities.
-However, based on the revenue data of the top 5 DTs, SEBI raised a concern that DTs presently undertake other trusteeship activities, which are either regulated by other Financial Sectors Regulators (FSR) like (Securitisation trustee, security trustee, public deposit trustee) or not expressly regulated by any authority (outside purview of SEBI such as being an escrow agent, facility agent, Monitoring Agent, trustee for unlisted NCDs), thus creating potential regulatory and systemic risks.
+However, based on the revenue data of the top 5 DTs, SEBI raised a concern that DTs presently undertake other trusteeship activities, which are either regulated by other Financial Sectors Regulators (FSR) like (securitisation trustee, security trustee, public deposit trustee) or not expressly regulated by any authority (outside purview of SEBI such as being an escrow agent, facility agent, monitoring agent, trustee for unlisted NCDs), thus creating potential regulatory and systemic risks.
 Another limitation is that SEBI cannot effectively address investor grievances or issues arising from such unregulated activities.

 Proposal: